Bryan-Velez/InkScribe/README.md

 react-resizable - Resizable components for React. react-router - Declarative routing for React.

+---

 Getting Started
-To experience the magic of Inkscribe Studio, you can visit the deployed website and start creating your comic book masterpiece.
+To experience the magic of InkScribe Studio, you can visit the deployed website and start creating your comic book masterpiece.
 Add a comic book to your online collection by giving it a name and an issue number.
 Add pages and panels, and draw to create to your hearts content.

+---

 Screenshots
 Screenshot 1
 Screenshot 2

+---

 Future Updates
-I will continuously be working on improving Inkscribe Studio to provide more features and a seamless user experience.
+I will continuously be working on improving InkScribe Studio to provide more features and a seamless user experience.
 Some planned updates include:

 -Add images from media files.
 -Collaboration tools for multiple creators on a single comic book.